 Resolve overlay\res.ext files from overlay\res.ext.link json files.
 Downloaded overlay\res.ext files are put in a overlay\res.ext.d directory, with the device name added to their filename, as overlay\res.device\name.ext.
+If the detected device is only one and is an edge device, target file is resolved directly to overlay\res.ext.
 If target overlay\res.ext already exists, resolution is skipped.

-- path (str) The path to inspect for overlays installation - download\all (bool) Causes all overlays to be downloaded from .link files, regardless of the detected devices. - fail (bool) Determines whether the function should raise an exception in case no device is detected or overlay lookup fails.
-When False, the function will complete without raising any exception.
+- path (str) The path to inspect for overlays installation - download\all (bool) Causes all overlays to be downloaded from .link files, regardless of the detected devices. - fail\at\lookup (bool) Determines whether the function should raise an exception in case overlay lookup fails. - fail\at\device\detection (bool) Determines whether the function should raise an exception in case no device is detected. - cleanup (bool) Dictates whether .link files need to be deleted after resolution.
+If True, all .link files are removed as last step.